Yacobh/pi2arduino/README.md

         changetime = time.time()
         senddict = {"ledstate":ledstate}
         while True:
             #check every once in a while to see if it's time to change ledstate
+            print("tratamos de conectar")
             if (time.time() - changetime) > .5:
                 ledstate = not ledstate
                 changetime = time.time()